susanwang1997/ursa-proj-summer-2022/README.md

 $ make convert_data
 $ bin/convert_data edges.txt labels.txt data/my-graph/
 ```
+NOTE: For your `edges.txt` file, there should be a newline after the last edge for the converter to convert the graph properly.

 To convert an unlabeled dataset, `labels.txt` can be omitted.

 ## 4. Reproducing our EuroSys 2020 paper results